beyondcode/banners/README.md

 ## Why use this service?

-This service lets you generate beautiful looking social images for your PHP and Laravel packages.
+This service lets you generate beautiful looking social images for your PHP, Javascript, Python and Laravel packages.
 You have already put a lot of time and effort into your package, so why not make it look beautiful using this service.

 ## Authors